Moshe Dayan: Death and legacy

-Dayan combined a kibbutznik's secular identity and pragmatism with a deep love and appreciation for the Jewish people and the land of Israel—but not a religious identification.
+Dayan combined a kibbutznik's secular identity and pragmatism with a deep love and appreciation for the Hebrew Bible, the Jewish people and the land of Israel—but not an orthodox religious identification.
 In one recollection, having seen rabbis flocking on the Temple Mount shortly after Jerusalem was captured in 1967, he asked, "What is this?
 The Vatican?"

-Dayan later ordered the Israeli flag removed from the Dome of the Rock, and gave administrative control of the Temple Mount over to the Waqf, a Muslim council.
-Dayan believed that the Temple Mount was more important to Judaism as a historical rather than holy site.
+Dayan later ordered to give administrative control of the Temple Mount over to the Waqf, a Muslim council.

 Dayan was an author and described himself as an amateur archaeologist, the latter hobby leading to significant controversy, as his amassing of historical artifacts, often with the help of his soldiers, seemed to be in breach of a number of laws.
 Yigael Yadin remarked after one incident: "I know who did it, and I am not going to say who it is, but if I catch him, I'll poke out his other eye, too."
-Some of his activities in this regard, whether illegal digging, looting of sites or commerce of antiquities, have been detailed by R. Kletter from the Israel Antiquities Authority.
+Some of his activities in this regard, whether illegal digging, looting of sites, or commerce of antiquities, have been detailed by Raz Kletter from the Israel Antiquities Authority.
+Following Dayan's death his widow sold his collection of antiquities to the Israel Museum for US$1 million.
+This prompted debate about the ethics of purchasing illegally acquired antiquities.

-American Science Fiction writer Poul Anderson published his novel Ensign Flandry at the time when Moshe Dayan's international renown and admiration for him in Israel were at their highest.
+American science-fiction writer Poul Anderson published his novel Ensign Flandry at the time when Moshe Dayan's international renown and admiration for him in Israel were at their highest.
 The far-future Galactic Empire described in the book includes a planet called "Dayan", inhabited by Jews.

-The TV series Pandora references a battle cruiser named the Moshe Dayan in Episode 9 of Season 1.